nathaliesommer/PredPrey-HabitatDomains/README.md

 _Start here.
 The ODDs contain the full model descriptions._

+- ODD for both the 5-year and 1-year Netlogo model
 - ODD for the 5-year Netlogo model
 - ODD for the supplemental 1-year Netlogo model